 October is National Fire Prevention Month.
 Every year, there are between 350,000 and 400,000 house fires in the U.S., according the National Fire Protection Association.
 Make sure your home is prepared in case of emergency.

-The best way to prevent house fires is to understand how they start.
+The best way to prevent house fires and the need for costly fire damage repair is to understand how they start.
 Here are the 5 leading causes and how you can prevent them:

 - Cooking: The majority of house fires are caused by cooking-related incidents, specifically, a person leaving a hot oven or stove unattended.
 Ranges are the source of 58 percent of home cooking fires.Prevention tips: Keep an eye on cooking equipment while it’s in use.
 Use a timer to remind you cooking is in progress.
 Identify and remove flammable objects and materials around cooking areas and surfaces.
 Follow the exact instructions carefully when using a turkey fryer this Thanksgiving.

 - Heating: Heating equipment was involved in an estimated 57,100 U.S. home fires in 2010.
 Portable and stationary space heaters accounted for 32 percent of these fires, but most resulted from the homeowner’s failure to clean heating equipment or chimneys.Prevention tips: Have heating equipment cleaned and inspected every year to ensure it’s working properly.
 When using space heaters, situate them away from combustible objects such as clothing, furniture and bedding (most manufacturers recommend at least 3 feet of space), and turn them off when you leave home.